-In the ordinary course of business, we make a number of estimates and assumptions relating to the reporting of results of operations and financial condition in the preparation of our consolidated financial statements in conformity with U.S. generally accepted accounting principles.
+In the ordinary course of business, we make a number of estimates and assumptions relating to the reporting of results of operations and financial condition in the preparation of our consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 We base our estimates on historical experience, when available, and on other various assumptions that are believed to be reasonable under the circumstances.
 Actual results could differ significantly from those estimates under different assumptions and conditions.